Disadvantages of EU membership include:

 - Issues like farming and fishing and the environment are global issues which need to be tackled within a European framework; it is insufficient to have just a national policy on fishing and the environment because the issues by nature require global co-operation, e.g. solve global warming, over-fishing.

 - The EU Health Insurance Card enables EU citizens to receive emergency healthcare on the same terms as the citizens of the EU country they are visiting (often free).
 (Euro-movement)

 - By staying out the Euro, the UK has retained independence over monetary policy, fiscal policy and the exchange rate.
 The UK doesn’t have the same pressure to pursue austerity as countries in the Eurozone have.
 This shows that the UK can combine membership of the EU with flexibility over economic policy.

 - Migration works both ways.
 Many British people have emigrated to take advantage of opportunities elsewhere in Europe.
 An estimated 748,010 Britons live or work in the European Union (link).
 However, net migration has been running at around 200,000 a year since the early 2000s.

 - EU migrants are net contributors to the UK Treasury.
 Although they cost the UK regarding demand for public services, they contribute relatively more in taxes.
 The main reason is that migrants are more likely to be of working age 20-40.
 Therefore, they need relatively less health care and no pensions.
 The UK native population is rapidly ageing – this places stress on public finances because of a greater need for health care and pensions.
 Without net migration, there would be a greater strain on public finances.

 - The free movement of labour enables a more flexible labour market, with immigrants able to fill gaps in the UK labour market, such as nursing and plumbing.
-Also, the additional labour increases UK productive capacity and helps increase real GDP. (see impact of rising population) The large numbers of net migration to the UK in recent years may reflect a temporary situation of relatively higher growth in the UK than Europe and may subside when (if) the Eurozone recovers.
+Also, the additional labour increases UK productive capacity and helps increase real GDP. (see the impact of the rising population) The large numbers of net migration to the UK in recent years may reflect a temporary situation of relatively higher growth in the UK than Europe and may subside when (if) the Eurozone recovers.